What is Central Heating?

 However, there are several various central heating systems available now on the market.

-Most of them include a central heating boiler and it is actually an energy efficient heat producer which helps keep energy bills down.
+Most of them include a central heating boiler, and it is actually an energy-efficient heat producer who helps keep energy bills down.
 The cost of a boiler is around £1,500 to £6,000 dependent on the system chosen.

-It peaks at an 80-90 degrees so the water is not boiled.
+It peaks at 80-90 degrees, so the water is not boiled.

 It uses pipes for distributing heat water or furnace heat water and the help of heat exchangers or the radiators to conduct the heat to the air.